Greyfriars, Leicester: Post-dissolution development

 After the dissolution, the Church and monastic buildings were acquired by two property speculators from Lincolnshire: John Bellowe and John Broxholme.
 They demolished the buildings in 1538, selling off the stones and building materials.
-Some of the stones and timber were used to repair St Martin's Church (now the Cathedral).
+Some of the stones and timber were used to repair St Martin's Church (now Leicester Cathedral).
 The 2012 excavation trenches revealed the original wall trenches, which were filled with mortar from the removal of the original stones.
 Some tracery and other carved stones were found, but most had been efficiently recycled elsewhere.
 The church foundations, floor levels, and demolition layer were found under some 30 cm of garden soil, itself capped by a further 45 cm of mill waste used to create a base for the car parking area of recent years.

 Herrick's mansion

 Sir Robert Catlyn, Chief Justice to Elizabeth I, acquired the site from Bellowe and Broxholme, and it was later bought by Robert Herrick (Heyrick), three-times mayor of Leicester.
 Herrick built a mansion fronting onto Friar Lane, with extensive gardens over the east end of the Friary grounds.
 These gardens were visited in 1611 by Christopher Wren Sr. (1589–1658), who recorded being shown a handsome stone pillar with an inscription, "Here lies the body of Richard III, some time King of England".
 The Herrick family, who also owned the country estate of Beaumanor, near Loughborough, sold the mansion in 1711 to Thomas Noble, who, like Herrick 130 years before him, represented Leicester in Parliament.